-Pressure name Description Pathway from aquaculture activity Above water noise (Pressure from Natural England, 2022) Any loud noise made onshore or offshore by construction, vehicles, vessels, tourism, mining, blasting etc. Above water noise generated by machinery, vessels or vehicles could disturb birds and marine mammals Abrasion/disturbance of the substrate on the surface of the seabed Physical disturbance or abrasion at the surface of the substratum in sedimentary or rocky habitats Scouring caused by mechanical harvesting operations could cause abrasion Barrier to species movement The physical obstruction of species movements and including local movements Intertidal cultivation plots may present a barrier to species movement or feeding birds
+Pressure name Description Pathway from aquaculture activity Above water noise (Pressure from Natural England, 2022) Any loud noise made onshore or offshore by construction, vehicles, vessels, tourism, mining, blasting etc. Above water noise generated by machinery or vessels could disturb birds and marine mammals Abrasion/disturbance of the substrate on the surface of the seabed Physical disturbance or abrasion at the surface of the substratum in sedimentary or rocky habitats Scouring caused by anchoring to the seabed could cause abrasion Barrier to species movement The physical obstruction of species movements and including local movements Infrastructure, such as lines and ropes suspended in the water column, may present a barrier to the movement of some species

-Pressure name Description Pathway from aquaculture activity Changes in suspended solids (water clarity) Changes in sediment, organic particulate matter and chemical concentrations can change water clarity (or turbidity) Construction, operation and harvesting may stir up sediment and increase turbidity.
-Seaweed suspended in the water column may slow currents and lead to increased accretion Collision ABOVE water with static or moving objects not naturally found in the marine environment (Pressure from Natural England, 2022) The injury or mortality of biota from both static and/or moving structures Vessels and machinery used for construction and harvesting may present a collision hazard above water Collision BELOW water with static or moving objects not naturally found in the marine environment Injury or mortality from collisions of biota with both static and/or moving structures Vessels or infrastructure such as nets and lines may present a collision hazard below water Genetic modification & translocation of indigenous species Genetic modification can be either deliberate (e.g. introductions) or a by- product of other activities (e.g mutations) Transplanting of indigenous species from one location to another could lead to interbreeding and alter the gene pool Hydrocarbon and polycyclic aromatic hydrocarbon (PAH) contamination Increases in the levels of these compounds compared with background concentrations Introduced to the environment via vessels or vehicles oil or fuel leaks and spills Introduction of light or shading Direct inputs of light from anthropogenic activities.
-Also shading from structures etc. Infrastructure and seaweed in the water column may cause shading of the seabed
+Pressure name Description Pathway from aquaculture activity Changes in suspended solids (water clarity) Changes in sediment and organic particulate matter and chemical concentrations can change water clarity (or turbidity) Construction, operation and harvesting may stir up sediment and increase turbidity.
+Seaweed suspended in the water column may slow currents and lead to increased accretion Collision ABOVE water with static or moving objects not naturally found in the marine environment (Pressure from Natural England, 2022) The injury or mortality of biota from both static and/or moving structures Vessels and machinery used for construction and harvesting may present a collision hazard above the water Collision BELOW water with static or moving objects not naturally found in the marine environment Injury or mortality from collisions of biota with both static and/or moving structures Vessels or infrastructure such as ropes and lines may suspended in the water column, or vessels may present a collision hazard below the water Genetic modification & translocation of indigenous species Genetic modification can be either deliberate (i.e. introductions) or a by- product of other activities (i.e. mutations) Transplanting of indigenous species from one location to another could lead to interbreeding and alter the gene pool Hydrocarbon and polycyclic aromatic hydrocarbon (PAH) contamination Increases in the levels of these compounds compared with background concentrations Introduced to the environment via vessels or machinery oil or fuel leaks and spills Introduction of light or shading Direct inputs of light from anthropogenic activities.
+Also shading from structures etc. Infrastructure and seaweed suspended in the water column may cause shading of the seabed